apptainer/singularity-userdocs/mpi.rst

 The creation of a Singularity container based on the bind model is based on the following steps:

-1. Compile your application on a system with the target MPI implementation, as you would docker to install your application on any system.
+1. Compile your application on a system with the target MPI implementation, as you would do to install your application on any system.
 2. Create a definition file that includes the copy of the application from the host to the container image, as well as all required dependencies.